OmegAMP: Targeted AMP Discovery via Biologically Informed Generation

-\paragraph{OmegAMP delivers state-of-the-art success rate and potency} The experimental results, summarized in \cref{fig:wet-lab-results}, show that OmegAMP outperforms all baseline methods.
+The experimental results, summarized in \cref{fig:wet-lab-results}, show that OmegAMP outperforms all baseline methods.
 At the standard activity threshold of 32 $\mu$g/ml, OmegAMP achieved a near-perfect 96\% success rate, substantially higher than AMP-Diffusion ($\sim$73\%), HydrAMP ($\sim$58\%), and other methods.
 More importantly, the results highlight the superior potency of OmegAMP-designed peptides.
 The success rate curve for OmegAMP rises sharply at very low MIC values, achieving an 80\% success rate at just 4 $\mu$g/ml and over 90\% at 8 $\mu$g/ml.
 In contrast, no baseline method surpassed a 40\% success rate at these highly potent concentrations.
 This demonstrates that our framework not only generates active peptides but also candidates with strong, clinically relevant efficacy.

 \paragraph{High efficacy against multi-drug resistant (MDR) pathogens} A critical test for any AMP discovery platform is its ability to generate peptides effective against resistant pathogens.
 The performance of OmegAMP peptides tested exclusively against our panel of MDR strains was outstanding, achieving a success rate of 92\% at 8 $\mu$g/ml.
-This result, nearly mirroring the overall success rate, confirms that OmegAMP does not overfit to non-resistant strains but effectively designs peptides capable of combating the most challenging pathogens.
+This result, nearly mirroring the overall success rate, confirms that OmegAMP does not overfit to non-resistant strains but effectively designs peptides capable of combating very challenging pathogens.